by KB Meniado

 “How am I supposed to leave what makes me unhappy when it’s inside my head?”

-Speaking of, having somebody like Micah being there (yes, even just his mere existence) and the possibility of that somebody willing to help fill the gap brings a different kind of tingling.
+Speaking of, having somebody like Micah being there and the possibility of that somebody willing to help fill the gap (or merely understand you) brings a different kind of tingling.
 An adventurer, a musician and a romantic at heart, he sounds like love.

 “He’s given me so much adventure than I could ever imagine in a weekend.
 He made me dance, he made me move, he made me feel.
 His songs are amazing, his lyrics are haunting.
 He’s sweet sensitive and smart.
 He’s also really very cute.
 At first, all I could think of is: Please, I hope I don’t fall in love with you.
 But now, I’m just: Shit, I could really fall in love with you.”